-For news sites, recipes, blogs and other shops AMP is very well suited, because just here unnecessary gadgets can be dispensed with and the accesses of mobile devices are particularly high .
+For news sites, recipes, blogs, and other shops AMP is very well suited, because just here unnecessary gadgets can be dispensed with and the accesses of mobile devices are particularly high.
 But that varies from case to case.
-It also depends on which components are urgently to be retained on one page.
+It also depends on which components are urgent to be retained on one page.
 Some of the greats of the media and digital world have in any case already risen to the Accelerated Mobile Pages train: eBay, for example, relies on AMP.
 The Washington Post increased its recurring visitor rate by 23 percent and reduced article load time by 88 percent compared to traditional mobile web design with AMP.

 THE DARK SIDE